DiscreteTom/stickdeck-rs/README.md

 5. Run `stickdeck-win.exe`.
 Once your see `Virtual controller is ready` in the console, Stickdeck is ready.
 6. (Optional) If you want to test the controller, run `joy.cpl`.

+> [!NOTE]
+> By default the client will try to connect `steamdeck:7777`.
+If you want to connect to a different server, you can run `stickdeck-win.exe <server-ip>`.
+> You can find the server IP on the first line of the stickdeck UI window while the server is started.

 ## Credit

 - [ViGEm Bus Driver](https://github.com/nefarius/ViGEmBus)